Sweet Potato Crunch Casserole

 • Softer Casserole: If you want a soft, smooth casserole try using canned sweet potatoes instead of fresh ones.

-• Add bourbon for flavor: If you want to add a fun twist on your casserole try adding in some bourbon.
+• Add Bourbon for Flavor: If you want to add a fun twist on your casserole try adding in some bourbon.
 Just add about half a cup to the custard mixture for a different flavor.

 • Different nuts: If pecans aren’t your preferred nut of choice, then you can easily switch out and add in a different nut.
 Walnuts would be a great option for this recipe.